 Within minutes of my arrival I was overcome by the beauty, feeling of fulfillment and overall power from the whole-hearted goodness of what The Miss Pink Organization is.

-Started in 2009 by Ashley Shultz and her husband Nick in Beverly, the Miss Pink Organization commenced after Ashley witnessed her grandmother becoming stripped of the things that made her feel feminine and beautiful during her bout with breast cancer.
+Started in 2009 by Ashley Herron in Beverly, the Miss Pink Organization commenced after Ashley witnessed her grandmother becoming stripped of the things that made her feel feminine and beautiful during her bout with breast cancer.
 Ashley felt no one should ever feel that way and was determined to create something that would inspire and empower women.

-That year Ashley, Nick and a group of friends from college hosted the first ever “Miss Pink Pageant” where survivors were encouraged to share their journey while simultaneously helping to raise money for research.
+That year Ashley and a group of friends from college hosted the first ever “Miss Pink Pageant” where survivors were encouraged to share their journey while simultaneously helping to raise money for research.

 This now annual fundraising gala -where breast cancer survivors “compete for a cause and fight for a cure” -is what makes the Miss Pink Organization so unique.